Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Abstract

 \section{Abstract}

 We propose a mean-field model of interacting point processes where each process has a memory of the time elapsed since its last event (age) and its recent past (leaky memory), generalizing Age-dependent Hawkes processes.
-Using a propagation of chaos argument and a path integral representation of the limit process, we show that, in the mean-field limit, the empirical measures of the model converge to the solution of a nonlocal and nonlinear partial differential equation (PDE).
-The path integral representation also provides a representation formula for the solution of the limit PDE.
+The model is motivated by interacting nonlinear Hawkes processes with Markovian self-interaction and networks of spiking neurons with adaptation and short-term synaptic plasticity.

-In the context of neuronal modeling, this result offers a rigorous basis to heuristic population density equations for large networks of spiking neurons, in the case of neurons with spike-frequency adaptation and short-term synaptic plasticity.
+By proving propagation of chaos and using a path integral representation for the law of the limit process, we show that, in the mean-field limit, the empirical measure of the system follows a multidimensional nonlocal transport equation.